shpatrickguo/bitgrit/shpg-dsprojects/projects/viral_tweets/README.md

 - One hot encoding for categorical variables
 - Cyclical encoding for hour

-### What is the algorithm used and what are its main hyperparameters?
+### What is the algorithm used and what are its main hyper-parameters?

 Used Lightgbm Classifier: